appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 **Step 2 -** Select the pricing plan.
 Read more about pricing plans over [here](https://arc-site.netlify.com/pricing/).

-**Step 3 -** Select the region to add Arc to.
+**Step 3 -** Select the region to add Appbase.io to.
 It is recommended that you pick a region closest to where your Elasticsearch cluster is running.

-**Step 4 -** Enter a name for your Arc instance.
+**Step 4 -** Enter a name for your Appbase.io instance.
 And enter the Elasticsearch URL.
 Use the `Verify Connection` button to ensure that this URL is accessible.

 ![](https://i.imgur.com/NO5lcvl.png)

-> **Note:** We recommend either having an open Elasticsearch access policy or one based on Basic Authentication till the Arc instance is deployed.
+> **Note:** We recommend either having an open Elasticsearch access policy or one based on Basic Authentication till the Appbase.io instance is deployed.

 **Step 5 -** Hit **Create Cluster** button and hang tight till your cluster is deployed.

 That's all!
-It take around 5-10 mins for your Arc instance to be deployed.
+It take around 5-10 mins for your Appbase.io instance to be deployed.
 Once the deployment is complete, you will be able to see it in your **Clusters List** with a `Bring your own cluster` tag.

-> **Note:** If you have IP based restriction for your cluster, now you can whitelist the Arc Cluster IP and restrict direct access to your cluster.
+> **Note:** If you have IP based restriction for your cluster, now you can whitelist the Appbase.io Cluster IP and restrict direct access to your cluster.
 [Read More](/docs/hosting/byoc/connect-to-your-elasticsearch/)

-#### **Accessing Arc Dashboard**
+#### **Accessing Appbase.io Dashboard**

-Now that the Arc Cluster is deployed, we can access the **Arc Dashboard** using the **Explore Cluster** Action on the **Clusters Details** page.
+Now that the Appbase.io Cluster is deployed, we can access the **Dashboard** using the **Explore Cluster** Action on the **Clusters Details** page.

 ![](https://i.imgur.com/uIfTi2G.png)